ibexa/documentation-developer/docs/community_resources/phpstorm_plugin.md

 ### Dynamic settings autocompletion

-Parameter names suggestions are available in `Ibexa\Core\MVC\ConfigResolverInterface::{hasParameter,getParameter}` method calls.
+Parameter names suggestions are available in `Ibexa\Contracts\Core\SiteAccess\ConfigResolverInterface::{hasParameter,getParameter}` method calls.

 Suggested results take into account namespace argument, if its value can be resolved without running interpreter (for example, string literal or const reference).